 - Accounts receivable management

 With the help of an expert team, internists have been able to increase their profitability and reduce the administrative workload.
-While a dedicated team handles claims submission, follow-ups and compliance to healthcare reforms, providers have been able to streamline their business functions and get more done in less time.
+While a dedicated team handles claims submission, follow-ups, and compliance with healthcare reforms, providers have been able to streamline their business functions and get more done in less time.